Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

 \subsection{The Exposure Model}

-On the base of the threshold model from the previous subsection, we will now construct our weighted, directed random graph model for financial systems.
-At this, we uncouple the occurrence of an edge sent from $i$ to $j$ from the size of its possible edge-weight.
-That is, we model the occurrence of edges by the random matrix $X=X(n)=(X_{i,j})_{i,j\in[n]}$ from Subsection \ref{ssec:special:case:threshold:model} and we assign to each pair $(i,j)\in[n]^2$ with $i\neq j$ a random variable $E_{i,j}>0$ representing $j$'s \emph{possible} exposure to $i$ (set $E_{i,i}=0$ for all $i\in[n]$) such that $E=E(n)=(E_{i,j})_{i,j\in[n]}$ is independent of $X$ (clearly one can construct such a joint probability space).
-The random exposure of $j$ to $i$ is then given by $e_{i,j}=X_{i,j}E_{i,j}$.
+Based on the threshold model from the previous subsection, we will now construct our weighted, directed random graph model for financial systems.
+In particular, we assign weights to the edges, and each institution is equipped with a capital and a systemic importance.